jpadgett314/led-matrix-vocab/README.md

 This app can be saved to your desktop!
 See [instructions](https://www.installpwa.com/from/jpadgett314.github.io%2Fled-matrix-vocab).

 There is no need to flash firmware, since default firmware is expected.
+[FW_LED_Matrix_Firmware](github.com/sigroot/FW_LED_Matrix_Firmware) is also supported and automatically detected if present.

 > [!NOTE]
 > This app uses the Web Serial API, which is only supported on Chromium-based browsers.